Restaurant Report Card: Tandoor Indian Cuisine

 During that time, one priority violation was found.
 Refried beans and cheese sauce were not at a required 165 degree minimum temperature.
-A written log with recorded times and temperatures was filled out before actually recorded, according to the inspection report.
+A written log with recorded times and temperatures was filled out before actually recorded,

 Other violations noted during the inspection include the ice scoop handle stored in the ice, cracks and damages inside coolers and grease and food buildup near the grill and fryers.

 Janice Moore, Vice President of Marketing, sent the following statement to 10/11 NOW:

 The fast food chain restaurant at 27th and Highway 2 was given four health violations, including one critical, during an inspection October 15,

 An environmental health specialist noted cheese sauce with a cool temperature had to be tossed, even after being heated up.

 The restaurant was also written up for a slicer that was loose at the base and a dirty tong holder.
 Mold was also found on racks in a walk-in cooler, according to the report.

 DRM Inc., the restaurant's owner, sent the following statement to 10/11 NOW: